<>

 Background story:

 After the capture of Dyrrhachium (1082), the Normans proceeded to take most of northern Greece without facing much resistance.
 While Robert Guiscard was in Kastoria, he was informed that regions in South Italy were in revolt.
 He also learned that the Holy Roman Emperor, Henry IV, was at the gates of Rome and besieging Pope Gregory VII, a Norman ally.
-The byzantine Emperor Alexius I had negotiated with Henry and given him 360,000 gold pieces in return for an alliance.
+The byzantine Emperor Alexios I had negotiated with Henry and given him 360,000 gold pieces in return for an alliance.
 Henry responded by invading Italy and attacking the Pope.
 Guiscard rushed to Italy, leaving his son Bohemond in command of the army in Greece.

 After these victories, Bohemond advanced with his army against the city of Larissa.
 For two reasons: 1) Larissa was a rich city in the middle of the plains of Thessaly, and Bohemond was hoping to find the funds to pay his army; 2) After spending the winter, in the previous years, in the harsh climate of the upper Western Macedonia, Bohemond was seeking a milder winter climate for his demotivated army.